wallacegsouza/templates/templates/spring-boot-web-tsuru/deploy-enviroment-configuration.md

 # Spring Boot demo web with Tsuru config

+This file helps you to make deploy on Tsuru manually.

 ## 1. Login on Tsuru

 Open the terminal and type the following command: `tsuru login`

 Input your e-mail and password and done!
 You successfully logged in!

+You can also access Tsuru dashboard from this [link](http://tsuru-dashboard.10.131.189.70.nip.io)

 ## 2. Adding a platform to tsuru